 Mushrooms are the only vegetable source of vitamin D in the form of the sterol ergosterol, the vitamin D2 precursor, just as beta-carotene is the vegetable precursor of vitamin A. When exposed to light, the ergosterol is converted to vitamin D2.
 All mushrooms contain vitamin D2, but maitake contain much more.
 The common button or white mushroom contain less than 1% daily value (DV) vitamin D, while Eden Maitake contain 50% DV of vitamin D. They are also a good source of niacin B3.

 Organic Eden Maitake are used the same way as fresh mushrooms or other dried mushrooms in soups, stews, stir-fries, grain and pasta dishes, sauces, and casseroles.
 Maitake's flavor blends well with grain, beans, seafood, meats, and vegetables, add a touch of garlic and Eden Shoyu Soy Sauce.
 Try combining maitake with fresh shiitake or any fresh mushroom or with Eden Sliced Dried or Whole Dried Shiitake mushrooms in marinara, creamy white sauces, and gravies.
-Simply rinse quickly and soak to reconstitute.
+Simply soak to reconstitute.
 Soaking water may be reserved and used as part of a recipe or for soup stock.
 Only the large, thick pieces may require slicing for even cooking.

 In recent studies of maitake's polysaccharide carbohydrates, especially beta glucan, these may be responsible for maitake's immune strengthening properties.